Eriogonum brandegeei

 Eriogonum brandegeei (sometimes spelled brandegei) is a species of flowering plant in the buckwheat family known by the common name Brandegee's buckwheat.
 It is endemic to Colorado in the United States, where it occurs in Fremont and Chaffee Counties.

 Description

 This plant grows up to about 25 centimeters tall and has grayish woolly herbage.
 Flowering stems arise from a matted base.
 All the leaves are located around the base of the plant.
 They are lance-shaped to somewhat oval and measure up to 4 or 5 centimeters long.
 The inflorescence atop each aerial stem is 1 to 1.5 centimeters wide and is a cluster of tiny yellowish white or pink flowers.
 Flowering occurs in July through October.
 The plant turns purple during the winter.

+Taxonomy

+Eriogonum brandegeei was scientifically described and named by Per Axel Rydberg in 1917.
+Susan Gabriella Stokes proposed reclassifying it as a variety of Eriogonum spathulatum in 1936, but this did not become accepted.
+It is part of the Eriogonum genus within the Polygonaceae family.

 Distribution and habitat

 This plant grows in soils that are high in bentonite.
 Bentonite soils can host few types of plants, so the landscape is often sparsely vegetated.
 This species can be found on substrates belonging to or derived from the Dry Union Formation and Morrison Formation, two local geological formations.
 It can grow on flat ground or steep slopes.
 The habitat in the area is mainly pinyon-juniper woodland.
 It can also be found in shrublands within a matrix of plant communities.
 Associated plants include Atriplex canescens, Opuntia imbricata, Bouteloua gracilis, Oryzopsis hymenoides, Aristida fendleriana, Sphaeralcea coccinea, Cleome serrulata, Melilotus alba, Salsola iberica, Kochia iranica, Melilotus officinalis, and Bouteloua curtipendula.